-The ranking gaps among GM makes broadened heading into the 1920s, particularly because the prices between each division were too divergent from one another.
-Cadillac's premium models reigned at the top while Chevrolet offered the best prices of any division.
-Oakland remained in its spot above Chevy and below Oldsmobile, but as time progressed it became clear that something had to be done to minimize the pricing gaps.
+The pricing gaps among GM makes broadened heading into the 1920s, particularly because each division was too divergent from one another.
+Cadillac's premium models reigned at the top while Chevrolet's affordable models sat at the bottom.
+Oakland remained in its spot above Chevy and below Oldsmobile, but as time progressed it became clear that something had to be done to minimize the gaps.
 GM's executives called for each brand to adopt a companion marque under GM's "Companion Make Program" to manufacture and market.
 Cadillac produced LaSalle, Buick made Marquette, Oldsmobile released Viking, and Oakland introduced Pontiac.

 The Rise of Pontiac

 The 1926 Pontiac, marketed as "the Chief of the Sixes," fell into the same price tier as a four-cylinder car despite the fact that it had a six-cylinder engine.
 This gave it a competitive edge right out of the gate.
-The Series 6-27 also offered five body styles — ranging from a coupe to a sedan — and came with a 186ci engine with 40 horsepower.
-With a steady increase in sales year over year, it was obvious that consumers loved it, and soon the brand was poised to assume Oakland's duties.
-This came in 1931, when GM announced that Pontiac would replace Oakland as a division under GM — a feat accomplished by no other GM companion marque.
+The Series 6-27 also offered five body styles — ranging from a coupe to a sedan — with a 186ci powerplant producing 40 horsepower.
+A steady increase in sales year over year obviously revealed the buyer's love for it, and soon the brand was poised to assume Oakland's duties.
+This day finally came in 1931, when GM announced that Pontiac would replace Oakland as a division under GM — a feat accomplished by no other GM companion marque.

-The post-war Golden Age saw a jump in sales despite Pontiac's unaltered lineup.
-In order to spruce up its brand, In 1948, Pontiac offered the "Hydramatic" automatic transmission, introduced by Cadillac as the first mass-produced automatic transmission ten years earlier.
-In 1950, Pontiac revealed the Catalina Coupe as a part of its top-line Chieftain series, as well as a Deluxe version, which helped place Pontiac into the luxury class.
+The post-war Golden Age saw a jump in sales despite the unaltered lineup.
+In order to spruce up the brand, 1948 saw the release of the "Hydramatic" automatic transmission — introduced by Oldsmobile as the first mass-produced automatic transmission ten years earlier.
+In 1950, the Catalina Coupe was revealed as a part of its top-line Chieftain series, as well as a Deluxe version, which helped place Pontiac into the luxury class.

 Problems arose once again by the late ‘50s from a lack of appeal to younger crowds.
 Pontiac's style fit the perfect mold for the family car but that didn't turn many heads.
 Aware of the brand's banality, GM considered either merging Pontiac with another division or discontinuing the make altogether.
-Pontiac tried to spruce up its product lines by adding common amenities like a wraparound windshield and even offered a V8, but it was clear its philosophy needed an overhaul.
+Management attempted to spruce up its product lines by adding common amenities like a wraparound windshield and even a V8, but it was clear that it was the brand's philosophy that needed an overhaul.
 The company's first move was to put an emphasis on performance by attempting to maximize the horsepower of its V8.
-Pontiac then entered some of its vehicles into races, and to much surprise, it won many.
-The success was short-lived, as GM implemented a racing ban, so Pontiac resorted to lending engines and cars to racers.
-Despite the fact that the brand name name was absent from the cars, many were aware of Pontiac's new direction.
+Pontiac then entered some of its vehicles into races, and, to much surprise, it won many.
+The success was short-lived, though, as GM later implemented a racing ban, so Pontiac resorted to lending engines and cars to racers instead.
+Despite the fact that the brand name was absent from the cars, many were aware of who supplied them.

-Along with the new focus on performance, Pontiac also needed to change its style.
-The company decided to lower, widen, and extend the body, manifesting an image that was peculiar to the brand.
+Along with the new focus on performance, style also desperately needed a change.
+The company decided to lower, widen, and extend the body, manifesting a unique and peculiar image.
 These types of cars became known as the "Wide-Track Pontiac."
-Models like the Tempest and its sporty Le Mans trim helped push Pontiac back on track and out of GM's concern of eliminating it.
-These new styles, along with the growing interest in the muscle car, pushed Pontiac to make the GTO.
-Despite backlash from GM over concerns of fitting a big engine in a mid-size car, Pontiac went ahead with the project, ending up with 5,000 requests from dealers.
-GM was willing to put up with the model considering it was only a small sample size, but after its wide success, Pontiac received the green light to manufacture more and work on another sports car, one that went on the define the brand for the next decade-the Firebird.
+Models like the Tempest and its sporty Le Mans trim helped push Pontiac back on track and out of GM's concern.
+These new styles, along with the growing interest in the muscle car, later pushed Pontiac to make the GTO.
+Despite backlash from GM over concerns of fitting a big engine in a mid-size car, Pontiac went ahead with the project, totaling 5,000 requests from dealers.
+GM was willing to put up with the model considering it was only a small sample size, but after its wide success, Pontiac received the green light to manufacture more and eventually work on another sports car, one that went on the define the brand for the next decade: the Firebird.

-It can be argued that the Firebird carried Pontiac into the ‘70s to help it maintain its performance image.
+It can be argued that the Firebird carried the brand into the ‘70s and thus helped maintain Pontiac's performance image.
 The Firebird debuted in 1967 and sold over 82,000 units in its first year.
 Its top package, the Trans Am, was released two years later for the 1969 model year.
 At first, as a performance package on the Firebird, the Trans Am and its later "screaming chicken" insignia served as Pontiac's most beloved vehicle for the decade.
-Unfortunately Pontiac's strength in performance was no longer perceived to be a desirable quality in cars.
+Unfortunately, Pontiac's strength in performance was no longer perceived to be a desirable quality in cars.
 New emission guidelines and a gas crisis veered the public's attention to smaller and more fuel-efficient cars.
 Despite this, the Trans Am sold well, offering big engines like a 400ci V8 or a 455 Super Duty that produced almost 400 horsepower.
 The Trans Am is probably best known for its starring role in the film Smokey and the Bandit.

 The sports car was a double-edged sword for Pontiac.
 It gave the brand life throughout the ‘60s and ‘70s, but as emission regulations tightened and automakers had a tough time cranking as much horsepower as possible from what they had to work with, the ‘80s was not the best decade for a high-performance sports car.
 The Firebird had a tough time maintaining flight.

-The Fiero was a forward thinking design, but ultimately flawed.
-The car resembled European sports cars by having a mid-mounted engine.
+The Fiero was a new forward-thinking design, but ultimately flawed.
+The car resembled most European sports cars by having a mid-mounted engine.
 The available engines were GM's "Iron Duke" inline four, known for its fuel economy, or a more powerful V6.
-Unfortunately the car developed a reputation for overheating and engine fires.
-As Pontiac tried to regain its reputation as a performance car maker, its flaws were on display, leaving its reputation beyond salvaging.
+Unfortunately, the car developed a reputation for overheating and causing engine fires.
+As Pontiac tried to regain its reputation as a performance brand, its flaws were on display, leaving its reputation beyond salvaging.

 End of an Era

 As the public's interest in performance cars waned, Pontiac slowly lost its grasp on the market.
 Many of its models were either deemed too early for their time, like the Aztec, or too late, like the Solstice.
-A few high-end, performance-based cars-like the G8-created a buzz, but it did not do enough for GM to see value in Pontiac.
+A few high-end, performance-based cars, like the G8, generated a decent buzz, but it was not enough for GM to see the value.